vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

 ## 7. [Delete the Middle Node](https://leetcode.com/problems/delete-the-middle-node-of-a-linked-list/description/)
 ### 7.1 Using Iteration

-We’ve already discussed how to find the middle node in a linked list, right?
+We’ve already discussed how to find the middle node in a linked list.
 So, if we know how to reach the middle node, can we figure out how to delete it? 🤔

 To delete a node in a linked list, here’s what we need to do: